Magnushhoie/weightless_NN_decompression/README.md

 The [notebook.ipynb](notebook.ipynb) demonstrates this proof of concept:
 - Encoder neural network: Compresses data.txt -> compressed.txt using a simple LSTM neural network
 - Decoder neural network: Decompresses compressed.txt WITHOUT transmitting the neural network weights
 - The idea works by having the encoder compressing text while it is training, and the decoder mirroring the process exactly by decompressing and training on the decompressed text.
-This way, both neural netowrks always share the same state over time, removing the need to store the weights externally.
+This way, both neural networks always share the same state over time, removing the need to store the weights externally.

 The idea comes from this [2019 NNCP paper](https://bellard.org/nncp/nncp.pdf), which holds the currently world record for smallest compressed version of Wikipedia file (~1 GB -> 100 MB), cleverly avoiding needing to store the NN weights in the file, and is explained in this [HackerNews post](https://news.ycombinator.com/item?id=27244810).